yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week8_team.md

 #### Project Management

 #### Frontend
-- create contact, group, and memo creation pages
+- create and send out questionnaire for UI usability testing
 - integrate dashboard with search and navigation bar
-- perform usability testing on the application UI

 ### Livya